umar-py-dev/pbte_result_scrapper/README.md

 # Simple PBTE Result Scraper

-This is my first try at making a web scraper and API using Python.
+This is my first try at making a web scraper and API using Python!

 ## What it does